-All members get a saliva-based genetic test during their first month of care because it leads to better outcomes for people with depression and anxiety.
+Each individual is offered a saliva-based genetic test before their first appointment because it leads to better outcomes on average for people with depression or anxiety.

 DNA testing highlights some of the medications that may cause bad reactions.
 Doctors use this to make a more informed prescription.

 DNA testing reduces the risk of adverse drug reactions like weight gain, nausea and loss of libido.

 Expect fewer side effects when genetics informs your care.